 Traffic Accident Charges and Liability for Civil Damages

 This offense is often charged when there is a traffic accident between two or more vehicles.
 In most cases the damage is minor, such as routine fender benders.
 However, the law office is consulted in some cases that result in serious property damage and personal injury.
 How this traffic offense is handled may impact the driver's civil liability for personal injury arising from the accident.

 The traffic ticket may be prepaid.
 However, this is treated as a plea of guilty and an admission of poor driving conduct that may be used in later civil lawsuits for personal injury and property damage.
 This is why Attorney Yeargan advises clients to be careful about how they handle this ticket.
 In these circumstances, it is wise to go to court and try to get the charges dismissed or resolved through an agreement that does not result in a plea of guilty to the offense.
 This will leave the issue of civil liability open to be litigated at a later date.
 The client's financial interests are protected by this approach.

-If you have been charged with Following Too Closely in Fairfax County, Prince William County (including Woodbridge, Haymarket, Manassas and Manassas Park), Stafford County, the City of Alexandria, the City of Fredericksburg, Arlington County, Loudoun County, the City of Fairfax, the Town of Vienna, or any other location in Virginia, contact the law office for assistance today.
-Attorney Yeargan has 21 years of experience in traffic court and can help you get the charges dismissed or reduced to an offense that carries no points and is a non-moving violation.
+If you have been charged with Following Too Closely in Fairfax County, Prince William County (including Woodbridge, Haymarket, Manassas and Manassas Park), Stafford County, the City of Alexandria, the City of Fredericksburg, Arlington County, Loudoun County, the City of Fairfax, the Town of Vienna, Town of Herndon, or any other location in Virginia, contact the law office at 703-352-9044 for assistance today.
+Attorney Yeargan has 24 years of experience in traffic court and can help you get the charges dismissed or reduced to an offense that carries no points and is a non-moving violation.
 His law office can appear in court on your behalf so that you do not need to take time off work to come to court.
 His office also offers a free, initial consultation.